Brief justification

 Extrapolation and interpretation of air accounting results

-At the last stage, the data are extrapolated to the entire studied area and estimates of the number of animals are made.
-The results are interpreted by biologists together with other specialists.
-The results of the surveys will then be used to assess the state of polar ecosystems and develop strategies for biodiversity conservation.
+At the last stage, the accounting data are extrapolated to the entire territory surveyed by the UAV and estimates of the number of animals of different species are made.
+The results of the work are interpreted by biologists and geographers together with other specialists.
+The results of the work can then be used to assess the state of polar ecosystems, protect them, and develop strategies for biodiversity conservation.

 Preparation for work